-- You need to attend class for exercise/quiz credit (or attend the make-up session, if offered) - You need to be present for your team's sprint presentations and final project presentation (aka the "demo") during the weeks of 3/18/2024, 4/1/2024, and 4/15/2024.
-We plan to hold the presentations in-person, but final logistics are still to be determined.
-Your team will be able to choose from a list of available dates/times.) - You need to be present for the final exam.
-The exam schedule is usually released around mid-semester, so until the date and time of our final exam is announced, you will need to plan to stay in Pittsburgh through 5/7/2024 (which is the last day of exams).
+- You need to attend class for exercise/quiz credit (or attend the make-up session, if offered). - You need to attend class to meet potential project teammates on 2/18/2025, 2/25/2025, and 2/27/2025 (unless you have already formed a team by then). - You need to be in class on 2/18/2025 to take the midterm exam. - You need to be present for your team's sprint presentations and final project presentation (aka the "demo") which are schedule outside of class meeting times.
+Your team will be able to choose from a list of available dates/times. - You need to be present for the final exam.
+The exam schedule is usually released around mid-semester, so until the date and time of our final exam is announced, you will need to plan to stay in Pittsburgh through 5/6/2025 (which is the last day of exams).